odoo/documentation/legal/terms/terms_of_sale.rst

 preceding the date of the event giving rise to such claim.
 Multiple claims shall not enlarge this limitation.

-Odoo S.A. reserves the right to modify these terms at any time without prior notice.
+Twenty20 S.A. reserves the right to modify these terms at any time without prior notice.
 The client will be subject to the terms in force at the time of acceptation of those terms.